• 10.00am - 5.30pm

 Maiwand

 However, trouble was brewing in Herat, where another son of Sher Ali, Ayub Khan, launched his own bid to become emir.
-On 27 July 1880, a 1,000-strong British-Indian force sent to intercept him was overwhelmed by an army ten times its size at Maiwand.
+On 27 July 1880, a British-Indian force sent to intercept him was overwhelmed by an army up to ten times its size at Maiwand.
 The survivors were pursued back into Kandahar, which was soon besieged by Ayub Khan’s victorious army.

 Saving the guns at Maiwand, 1880